MA in Education FAQ

 Do I need to obtain copies of all my transcripts, even if I only took one course at an institution?

 Yes.
 Many colleges do not include grades from transfer courses on their transcripts or in their GPA calculations and grant transfer credits only if a certain grade is achieved.
 Also, courses taken after graduation, regardless of field, are also taken into account when your application is reviewed.
-Therefore, we need official transcripts from every institution you have attended, even if those courses are reflected on another university’s transcript.

 Do you accept e-transcripts sent directly from the issuing institution?